- January 9, 2017

 - The game features a unique steampunk ancient Greece setting that creatively reimagines myths and characters, providing a fresh narrative experience.

-- The branching storylines allow for replayability, enabling players to explore different paths and character interactions, which adds depth to the overall experience.
+- The branching storylines offer replayability, allowing players to explore different paths and character interactions, enhancing the overall experience.

 “The story offers multiple branching paths with a goal to recruit a team of heroes to fight at your side for a final battle; it is impossible to accomplish this task in a single playthrough, so you will need to loop time and make new choices.”